 He moved to New York in 1978 and was married to Deirdre B. Rose from 1983 to 1985 (they had no children).
 In 1988 he married Luz Marina Bueno.
 They have raised their one child Kamillah in Brooklyn, where they presently reside.

-He has led groups at festivals, concerts and clubs throughout North America, as well at such major overseas events as the Sju Festival in the Netherlands, the Willisau Jazz Festival in Switzerland, the Moers Festival, the Nurnberg East-West Festival, in Germany, and the Montsalvat Festival in Australia.
+He has led groups at festivals, concerts and clubs throughout North America, as well as at such major overseas events as the Sju Festival in the Netherlands, the Willisau Jazz Festival in Switzerland, the Moers Festival, the Nurnberg East-West Festival, in Germany, and the Montsalvat Festival in Australia.
 He has performed in Togo, Cote D’Ivoire, Liberia, Swaziland and Malawi in 1982 with Oliver Lake’s Jump Up band and in India, Syria, Jordan, Sudan, Egypt and Morocco in 1985 with the Jay Hoggard group, both under U.S. Information Agency sponsorship.
-He accompanied the Marie Rose Guiraud Dance Company at performances in four Ivorian cities in 1981, and was a member of the Henry Threadgill ensemble featured at India’s Jazz Yatra festival in 1984.
+He accompanied the Marie Rose Guiraud Dance Company at performances in four Ivorian cities in 1981 and was a member of the Henry Threadgill ensemble featured at India’s Jazz Yatra festival in 1984.
 Since 1989 he has performed annually in Japan and in New York with the Yosuke Yamashita New York Trio with Cecil McBee.
 This group has featured guest artists of various disciplines.

 His theatrical work includes his own Frederick Douglass Chronicles, a work-in-progress, presented at the Carver Cultural Center in San Antonio in mid-1996.
 He has performed with poet Amiri Baraka in the Blue Ark ensemble and with bass vocalist Kevin Maynor.
-He played in the premiere performance of Anthony Davis’s opera “The Life and Times of Malcolm X” at New York City Opera.
+He played in the premiere performance of Anthony Davis’s opera “The Life and Times of Malcolm X” at the New York City Opera.
 He worked with the playwright Oyamo (Charles Gordon) in 1980 and 1981 at the Manhattan Theater Company and the Yale Repertory Theater performing “The Resurrection of Lady Lester.”
-He worked with authors Thulani Davis, Jessica Hagedorn and Ntozake Shange and director Reggie Life in “Where The Mississippi Meets the Amazon” at the New York Shakespeare Festival 1976 and 1977 and “Mango Tango” in 1978.
+He worked with authors Thulani Davis, Jessica Hagedorn and Ntozake Shange and director Reggie Life in “Where The Mississippi Meets the Amazon” at the New York Shakespeare Festival in 1976 and 1977 and “Mango Tango” in 1978.
 He has also worked with dance companies and visual artists.

 As an educator, he took part in History of Jazz courses offered by Brooklyn’s Youth Development Council during the 1980s.
 He taught master classes at the New School’s jazz program in 1991-92.
 Since 1993, he has taught students of drumming and African-American music at Wesleyan University.
 Since 2001 he has directed the Park Art program for Real Art Ways.org in Hartford, Connecticut.